hemantk26y/Python-Basics/README.md

 # Python-Basics
-There python scripts with basics
+There are python scripts with basics